 Jacksonville School District #117 covers 222 square miles in the center of Morgan County, Illinois.
-Facilities include thirteen buildings consisting of seven elementary schools, one junior high school, one high school, a central administration building, bus garage, an alternate school, and gym and field house.
+Facilities include thirteen buildings consisting of six elementary schools, one junior high school, one high school, a central administration building, bus garage, an alternate school, and gym and field house.

 There are a total of 546,700 square feet under roof.
 Eight maintenance staff and 26 custodians work two shifts between 6:00 am and 10:30 pm.
 The second shift allows for work to be done in classrooms when students are not present.